-- Open only to exhibitors who are entered in the goat market animal class. - The carcass judging will be done via Ultrasound on Friday of the fair.
+- Open only to exhibitors who are entered in the goat market animal class. - The carcass judging will be done via Ultrasound.
 Judging criteria will be determined by the judge based on current industry standards. - Exhibitors must be present for judging. - Goat Carcass